Student saw man with "box of money" run past after Brighouse acid attack

 A 17-year-old student has given a dramatic eye witness account of the Barclays Bank robber fleeing the scene.

-Imogen Travers said she was sitting with her cousin Brad Pearson and two of her friends in the market area of the town centre near Briggate just after 1pm when the drama unfolded.
+The youngster was sitting with her cousin and two of her friends in the market area of the town centre near Briggate just after 1pm when the drama unfolded.

 She said: “I was sat there when we saw this man running with a big box of money.
 He was panicking and constantly looking behind him.